spdx/spdx-3-model/model/Licensing/Classes/ExtendableLicense.md

 ## Summary

-Abstract class representing a license or an OrOperator.
+Abstract class representing a License or an OrLaterOperator.

 ## Description

-The WithOperator can have a license or an OrOperator as the license property value.
+The WithAdditionOperator can have a License or an OrLaterOperator as the license property value.
 This class is used for the value.

 ## Metadata